gokulsg/Face3D-Pytorch/README.md

 The following is a detailed description of the dataset.

 ## TODO

+- [x] Pretrained RGB models (3-channel input)
+- [x] Pretrained RGB-D models (4-channel input)
-- [ ] Data-parallel Multi-GPU training
+- [x] Data-parallel Multi-GPU training
 - [ ] Data-parallel distributed training (DDL)
 - [ ] Prediction script
+- [ ] Training with triplet loss
-- [ ] The links of the pretrained models
+- [ ] Face encoder to generate face embedding

 ## Dataset
 Dataset is available from [here](http://125.39.136.212:8484/3dvggface2_1.tar.gz).

-The data set contains **403,067** pairs of face images of **1208** people.
+The data set contains **403,067** pairs of face images of **1,208** people.
 Each pair of face images is registered and contains an RGB image and a depth image.

 <div style="text-align:center;" align="center">
     <!-- Image Caption Template -->